American Indian Resource Center

 Public Access Computers

-Henry Zarrow Regional Library is one of four Regional Libraries in the TCCL System and is home to TCCL’s American Indian Resource Center, which provides resources for and about the American Indian population.
-Just off Route 66 in southwest Tulsa, Zarrow Library is vital to the west region of Tulsa County and serves an increasingly diverse community with an array of family programming.
+Henry Zarrow Regional Library is one of four Regional Libraries in the Tulsa City-County Library system and is home to TCCL’s American Indian Resource Center, which provides resources for and about the American Indian population.
+Located just off Route 66 in Southwest Tulsa, Zarrow Library is vital to the west region of Tulsa County and serves an increasingly diverse community with an array of family programming.
 Zarrow also offers a wide variety of services and materials.

-The Zarrow Regional Library has 38 public computers, a 3D printer, and a cheerful staff eager to help you find what you need.
-In addition, one-on-one Book-A-Librarian appointments.
-The Storytime Room has a railroad theme and storytimes are offered every Wednesday morning, in addition to a Lego night and craft event each month.
+Zarrow Regional Library has 38 public computers, a 3D printer, and a cheerful staff eager to help find what you need.
+In addition, staff offer one-on-one Book-A-Librarian appointments for in-depth assistance.
+The Storytime Room has a railroad theme and Storytimes are offered every Wednesday morning, in addition to monthly LEGO nights and craft events.

 Zarrow offers two meeting rooms which seat 65 and 82.
 Click here for the Online Request for Meeting Room

 Zarrow Regional Library History

 Red Fork Branch Library was the precursor to Zarrow Regional Library in West Tulsa.
 Opened in 1923, the library was located in the upstairs of Red Fork City Hall at 2628 W. 40th Pl.
 Violet Williams was the first librarian.
 In 1942, the citizens of Red Fork approved a $15,000 bond issue to build a new library, though World War II delayed construction for 10 years.
 In 1951, the new Red Fork Library opened at 2310 W. 41st St. on land donated by the Clinton Estate.
 Mae Swafford was the librarian from 1951 until her retirement in 1972.
 Betty Kennedy succeeded Mrs. Swafford as Library Manager until 1992.